Getzlaf, Kase send unbeaten Ducks past winless Sharks, 3-1

 ANAHEIM, Calif.
+(AP) — The new-look Anaheim Ducks are concentrating on short shifts, constant energy and a furious tempo.

+That’s how a fresh Adam Henrique found himself stealing the puck at mid-ice and blowing right past some weary Sharks into the crease for a backhand goal that sent the Ducks cruising toward another early-season win over a Pacific Division opponent.

-(AP) — Captain Ryan Getzlaf scored, Ondrej Kase had two assists and the Anaheim Ducks remained unbeaten with a 3-1 victory over the winless San Jose Sharks on Saturday night.
+Captain Ryan Getzlaf scored, Ondrej Kase had two assists and Anaheim remained unbeaten with a 3-1 victory over winless San Jose on Saturday night.

-Adam Henrique and Michael Del Zotto also scored and John Gibson made 35 saves for the Ducks, who have won back-to-back home games over Pacific Division opponents Arizona and San Jose in an auspicious start under new coach Dallas Eakins.
+Michael Del Zotto also scored and John Gibson made 35 saves for the Ducks, who have won back-to-back home games over Arizona and San Jose in an auspicious start under new coach Dallas Eakins.
+The Ducks have embraced Eakins’ desire for speed and tempo, and Henrique already sees obvious results.

-Logan Couture scored for the Sharks, who have lost three straight in four days.

-Aaron Dell stopped 30 shots, but San Jose has been outscored 12-3 during its rough start against Pacific rivals Vegas and Anaheim.
-Forward Marcus Sörensen also left the game in the second period with an apparent injury.
+“Quicker shifts allow everybody to be at a higher pace,” Henrique said.
+“It allowed us in that game at times to take over, and continue the pressure and create a few more chances for us.
+You never want to be sitting back.
+(The goal) was kind of a combination of everything we were working on.”

 Anaheim missed the playoffs last spring for the first time since 2012, prompting big changes for the longtime contenders.
 The Ducks are sending out the youngest roster in franchise history, but veterans and holdovers made the biggest plays against San Jose.

+The Sharks have made the playoffs in an astonishing 18 of the past 20 seasons, but they’ve showed potential flaws in their defensive depth and in net during the first three games of their first season since parting with longtime captain Joe Pavelski.

+“Usually the teams that work harder win games,” Couture said.
+“And in all three so far, the other team has outworked us.”

 Del Zotto put Anaheim ahead 3:38 in with his first goal for the Ducks, who acquired him last season and then reacquired him in the summer after trading him to the Blues for their Stanley Cup title run.
-His goal was created by Kase, who stole a pass by Dell behind the net and adeptly fed Del Zotto, a healthy scratch in Anaheim’s opener, for a shot into an open goal.
+His goal was created by Kase, who stole a pass by Dell behind the net and fed Del Zotto for a shot into an open goal.

-Couture evened it early in the second period when he was left unchecked for a shot through traffic into the back top corner of Gibson’s net.

-Just 67 seconds later, Getzlaf skated onto a sweet pass from Kase and made a slick move to beat Dell for his 262nd career goal — and his first since Corey Perry’s summer contract buyout ended their 14-year partnership in Anaheim.
+Couture evened it early in the second period, but just 67 seconds later, Getzlaf skated onto a sweet pass from Kase and made a slick move to beat Dell.
+Getzlaf got his 262nd career goal — and his first since Corey Perry’s summer contract buyout ended their 14-year partnership with Anaheim.

-Henrique then scored late in the second after taking the puck from Tomas Hertl at mid-ice and skating unimpeded to the crease to roof a backhand.
+Henrique then scored late in the second after taking the puck from Tomas Hertl and slaloming to the crease to roof a backhand.

 Gibson was strong in a scoreless third period.
+He has stopped 67 of 69 shots to start the season.

-NOTES: Before the game, the Ducks called up 19-year-old forward Isac Lundestrom and the Sharks recalled defenseman Trevor Carrick.
+NOTES: Anaheim, Vegas and Colorado are off to 2-0-0 starts in the Western Conference. … Before the game, the Ducks called up 19-year-old forward Isac Lundestrom and the Sharks recalled defenseman Trevor Carrick.
 Both made their season debuts.
 Carrick played in his first game with the Sharks, who acquired the former AHL All-Star from Carolina in a trade in August. … San Jose D Jacob Middleton went on injured reserve. … Ducks F Nick Ritchie was a healthy scratch.

 UP NEXT